d3b-center/HLA-Typing-Dev/docs/T1K_README.md

 # T1K Genotyper
 ["The ONE genotyper for Kir and HLA](https://github.com/mourisl/T1K/).
-Currently implemented as a tool, the [usage guide](https://github.com/mourisl/T1K/tree/v1.0.2#usage) explains all the possible tool option.s Currently, the cwltool is limited, but will be expanded with future development
+Currently implemented as a tool, the [usage guide](https://github.com/mourisl/T1K/tree/v1.0.2#usage) explains all the possible tool options.
+Currently, the cwltool is limited, but will be expanded with future development

 ## tools/t1k.cwl
 ### Required Inputs